Shantang3/Combinatorial-CRISPR-Screen-Anaylysis-Pipeline/QC/README.md

-All output is showed in the jpeg files
+All output from QC.rmd is showed in the jpeg files